Action for Apes Challenge

 Who can participate?

 Any local school, business, organization, or scout group can participate.
 Simply complete the registration form at the bottom of this page and start your recycling campaign!
-Promotional materials are available for you to market the challenge and all phones collected by April 30, 2016 will be recycled through the company Eco-Cell.
+All phones collected by April 30, 2017 will be recycled through the company Eco-Cell.